Sears prepares to file for bankruptcy in the coming days, sources say | MarketScreener

 The bankruptcy filing would end a standoff between Chief Executive Officer Eddie Lampert, the retailer's biggest shareholder and lender, and a special board committee the company has formed to consider a rescue plan that would involve asset sales and a debt restructuring.

-The committee has been resisting the plan amid concerns that creditors and shareholders would sue over it being too favourable for Lampert.
+The committee has been resisting the plan amid concerns that creditors and shareholders would sue over it being too favorable for Lampert.

 Both Lampert and the Sears special committee now accept that only a court-supervised process can determine the company's future, one source said.
 Talks are under way to arrange debtor-in-possession financing for a bankruptcy filing that could come in the next few days, the source added.